 If you were injured on the job in New Jersey, you are entitled to medical and income benefits

-At the Law Office of E. Gregory Cannarozzi, Counsellor at Law, L.L.C. in Oradell, New Jersey, our workers’ (workman’s) compensation lawyers and staff are committed to providing injured workers with responsive and effective legal services.
-If you were injured on the job, it is important to have a lawyer to review your claim in order to see that you are being treated fairly.
+At the Law Office of E. Gregory M. Cannarozzi in Oradell, New Jersey, the workers’ (workman’s) compensation lawyers and staff are committed to providing injured workers with responsive and effective legal services.
+If you were injured on the job, it is important to have a lawyer review your claim in order to see that you are being treated fairly.
+Call 201-261-6444.